developer825/developer825/README.md

     <img src="https://github-profile-trophy.vercel.app/?username=BTC415&row=3&column=7&theme=gruvbox&margin-w=15&margin-h=15" />
 </p>

-## Epic Web & Blockchain Developer
+## Senior Full stack(Django) && Blockchain Developer

--@- Dream is yours, Implement is mine. -@-
+-@- The joy of client is my joy.-@-
+*   🧠  I'm learning Generative AI
+*   🤝  I'm open to collaborating on AI/ML & Full Stack### Skills
 <p style = "margin-left: 30px">
 Deep understanding of Mathematics and programming algorithm.<br>
-10+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
+7+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
 I can't acclimate with 99.(9)%, Only by sending 100% perfect project my Clients!<br>
 Are you looking for an honest and superior senior full stack developer?<br>
 Please contact me, I will do for you ASAP and my best to create a "Best Quality" project for my customers.